-Passing the tourist beaches we arrive to Mercure Hideaway, a short distance from Lonely beach and Bang Bao Pier in the opposite.
+Passing the tourist beaches we arrive to Mercure Hideaway, which is a short distance from the backpacker hub of Lonely beach and it’s a bit further to Bang Bao Pier.
 Mercure Hideaway proved to be a gem of a resort located at Bai Lan Bay where a thin stretch of sand hides beneath rocks, cliff faces and a backdrop of palm hills.
 The front at Bai Lan Bay is a private beach only accessible to Mercure Hideaway and a handful of others.
 While we originally planned ‘island activities’ during our stay, we failed to leave the resort, seduced by views from private beachfront jacuzzis and happy hour cocktails.
 We concede “We’ve both seen Koh Chang before, let’s make the most of the luxury.”
-Mercure Hideaway is by far the best value of our top Koh Chang Hideaways ($60) and the best we’ve found on Koh Chang island.
 Full Details on Mercure Hideaway here.

 At Captain Hook Resort we find our own slice of paradise relaxing at our villa front cabana overlooking soft white sands and warm turquoise waters.
 Scenes rarely come as serene.
 While pulling myself from the views was hard, there was just too much to experience at the resort.
 A quick paddle (or kayak) finds the pristine Ao Yaikee Cliff Beach which is almost untouched bar the occasional resident of Captain Hook Resort.
 Coral fish dart below the wooden stilts which holds the resort to the island’s edge.
 We kayak through the surrounding palms, trees and mangroves.
 Captain Hook Resort is private, secluded and the only access is by boat.
 Note even electricity is scarce.
 Koh Kood is known for its high prices and now, having been, I can see why.
 With high prices we only visit two resorts on Koh Kood and Captain Hook Resort was by far the better.
-It was the also the most expensive of our Koh Chang Hideaways ($110) and while accommodation was simple the surroundings were breathtaking.
+And while accommodation was simple the surroundings were breathtaking.
 Full Details on Captain Hook Resort Here.